Use of Email / Anti-Phishing Policy

 - or located on other governmental sites (local, state and federal).

-When DTF provides links in an email, it will do so in two ways:
+When we provide links in an email, they may appear in two ways:

 You should also note that links are provided only for your convenience; they need not be used.
-To utilize services available on the DTF web site, you can always key www.tax.ny.gov into your browser and navigate to the DTF services that you require.
+To utilize services available on the the department's Web site, you can always key www.tax.ny.gov into your browser and navigate to the services or information you require.

 Phishing emails may appear to be from a trustworthy source, but are designed to trick the email recipient into disclosing sensitive, private and confidential information.
 By clicking on an active link in a phishing email, the recipient may be directed to a fraudulent web site that attempts to acquire personal or private information or possibly infect his/her computer with malicious software.
 To check the destination of an active link, you should hover your mouse over it and review the address information displayed in the status bar located at the bottom of your browser page.

 Web users should be wary of suspicious email.
 Signs that an email may be a phishing attempt include:

 - the email contains obvious spelling errors.
 Phishers do this intentionally in order to avoid spam filters many Internet providers use.